anitaposch/anita-grav/user/pages/04.blog/articles-2024/241106-verify-software/241106-verify-software.md

 ---
-title: How to Verify Bitcoin Wallet Software: A Security Guide for Mac and Windows Users | 2024
+title: "How to Verify Bitcoin Wallet Software: A Security Guide for Mac and Windows Users | 2024"
 taxonomy:
     tags: [Blog, Security, Wallets]
 routes: